-Continue to practice and see how quick it can be to figure out your soil texture.
+Continue to practice and see how quickly you can determine the texture of a soil.
 Just remember that all three percentages of sand, silt, and clay should add up to 100%, otherwise the triangle will not work and you will probably be a bit confused.

 Now why is soil texture so important?

 The texture of soils greatly influences its function.
-Soils with more sand will increase the ability for water to infiltrate and larger pore space for plant roots to grow deep into its horizons.
-Smaller particles like silt and clay provide larger surface areas for cations to attach and provide accessible nutrients to plants and other organisms.
+Soils with more sand will increase the ability for water to infiltrate and it provides larger pore space for plant roots to grow deep into its horizons.
+Smaller particles like silt and clay have larger surface areas for cations (magnesium, potassium, and calcium etc.) to attach and provide accessible nutrients to plants and other organisms.
 They also hold water in tiny spaces to keep soils hydrated for much longer.
 The different pore sizes provide habitat for a variety of macro and micro-organisms.
 They also allow for air to be contained within their spaces to allow for plant roots to breathe and aerobic organism to function.

 Have fun and let us know what you think!
 Was this exciting and new information that you feel has added value to your life?
 Is there something else about soils and their classification that you would like to know about?